Diakonia’s Call to Discipleship

 - Clarity in forms of grace-filled service

 Tuition cost is $60/course, $360/year.
 Some synods may charge a small registration or graduation fee, offer retreats or other educational opportunities that may include additional fees.
 The cost for books for each course varies, but typically doesn’t exceed $30/course.
 Some synods offer scholarships for tuition.
-Your home congregation may offer some financial assistance as well.
-Check with your synod’s program for details.
+Your home congregation may be able to offer some financial assistance as well.

 More than a course of study, Diakonia is a chance to heed Christ’s call, to grow spiritually and to commit to a life-long spiritual journey spent on the road with our Lord.